 Watch a presentation about Stand & Move at Work given by the ASU Principal Investigator Matthew Buman, PhD.

-A worksite can be defined as an entire employer or an individual department within a larger organization.
+A worksite was defined as an entire employer or an individual department within a larger organization.

-Stand & Move at Work is delivered by one or more employees at your worksite who are designated as Program Champions.
+Stand & Move at Work is designed to be delivered by one or more employees at your worksite who are designated as Program Champions.
 Champions are given access to our secure, comprehensive Web Platform that guides them through all program activities.

 Frequently Asked Questions